seraphimseraphina/stonetop-srd/book_one/getting-started.md

 - **Do I have to pick one of these names?** No, but the name lists are meant to give the world a cohesive feel.
 The steading playbook includes extra names if they want to pick something else.
 - **Do I have to live in Stonetop?** Yes, at least for now.
 There are only two exceptions: a Blessed with the Raised by Wolves background and a Lightbearer with the Itinerant Mystic background.
 Even they should have close ties to the village, and be there often.
 - **How does “armor” work?** Their armor value is (usually) based on their current gear.
 Armor reduces any damage they take.
 Multiple items with “_x_ armor” don’t stack with each other, but items that grant “+_x_ armor” do stack (with each other, and with “_x_ armor” items).
 0-1 armor is typical.
 2 armor is tough.
 3 armor is the best a starting character can get.
 - **What does ◇ or ◇◇ mean?** The item counts against their load.
 If they bring it on an expedition, they’ll mark that many ◇ on their Inventory insert.
 They can mark up to 3◈ with a light load, up to 6◈ with a normal load, and up to 9◈ with a heavy load.
+Items without a ◇ or ◇◇ are either _small_ (they don’t count against your load, but you typically carry only ~4 of them on each expedition) or something that you don’t carry on your person.
+It should be obvious which.
+- **Can I have a different special possession?** Sure, but keep it setting-appropriate and on par with the other options.
+Check other playbooks for inspiration.
+- **Do I get any (other) weapons or gear?** Special possessions are the unique or interesting things that they own or have access to.
+Every character has access to common weapons, armor, and gear included on the Inventory insert.
+They shouldn’t define their Inventory at the start of play.
+They’ll do that when they first Outfit for an expedition.
+- **How much damage do weapons do?** Damage is based on the playbook, not on the weapon.
+The Heavy deals 1d10 damage and the Lightbearer deals 1d4, regardless of whether they use a dagger or a maul.
+Some weapons of war deal “+1 damage,” but that’s an exception.
+No, they don’t add their STR or DEX to their damage rolls.
+- **What do the various tags mean?** _Hand_, _close_, _reach_, _near_, and _far_ describe a weapon or light source’s useful range.
+From closest to furthest, the ranges are _hand_ < _close_ < _reach_ < _near_ < _far_.
+“Piercing” weapons ignore some of the target’s armor.
+A weapon with “_x_ piercing” has a piercing value equal to Stonetop’s Prosperity (+0 by default).
+_Area_, _awkward_, _crude_, _cumbersome_, _dangerous_, _forceful_, _messy_, _thrown_, _warm_, etc. are fictional cues.
+They have no numeric effects, but they color the fiction—which is important!
+- **What does “roll + [STAT]” mean?** They’ll roll 2d6 and add the modifier they’ve assigned to that stat.
+If the total is a 10+, yay!
+If the total is 7-9, okay.
+If the total is 6-, uh-oh.
+- **What happens if I roll a 6 or less?** If a move doesn’t specify what happens on a 6-, then it means that the player marks XP and something bad happens.
+You (the GM) decide exactly what.
+- **What does “advantage” mean?** They roll an extra die and discard the lowest.
+Usually, that means rolling 3d6 and keeping the 2 best dice.
+If they have “disadvantage,” they roll an extra die and discard the highest (usually 3d6, keep the 2 worst).
+If they have advantage or disadvantage on a damage roll, they roll their damage die twice and keep the best/worst roll (and then add any bonus dice from moves).
+- **Should I fill in the back page, too?** Yes.
+They should complete the left column of their playbook’s back page, making choices or answering questions as they wish, within the content guidelines established by the group.

+If you’re using an adventure starter (see Adventure starters (link tk)), you might have specific instructions for certain playbooks.

 [back to index](#index)